Submissions

 1. Articles must be unpublished, original works.

-2. Articles may be submitted in English or German.
+2. Articles may be submitted in English.

 3. Only linguistically correct versions, previously proofread/revised by a language professional, editable (Word only, not PDF) will be accepted.
-Please note that after making minor or major revisions, a submitted paper will need an additional proofreading.
+Please note that after making minor or major revisions, a submitted paper will need additional proofreading.

 5. The corresponding author is the first author.
 They are responsible for submission and communication with the journal’s editors, concerning the reviewing process, licensing process, and other formal procedures.
 The corresponding author is also the main partner of the Editorial Board for managing potential disputes.